dextrorsal/ML-MODEL/README.md

 ### Metrics & Visualization

-The comparison tool generates detailed metrics and visualizations:
+The evaluation tool generates detailed metrics and visualizations:
 - Win rates and return percentages
 - Drawdown and risk metrics
 - Trade statistics and equity curves